the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 I am perplexed as to why such a high-quality library is not more visible.
 I hope to help with this blog post.
-I discussed it with the author - [Sashir Estela](https://github.com/sashirestela)- who is very motivated, responsive and interested in promoting open-simpleai and makeing it available to more engineers.
+I discussed it with the [Sashir Estela](https://github.com/sashirestela) - the author - who is very motivated, responsive and interested in promoting open-simpleai and making it available to more engineers.

 ### Final words